-It is project an average of 600 Tembea stoves will be installed every month giving an average of 7200 stoves a year.
-In total up to 48,900 stoves are projected to be built during the seven years crediting period of the project.
+It is projected an average of 700 Tembea stoves will be installed every month giving an average of 8400 stoves a year.
+In total up to 58800 stoves are projected to be built during the seven years crediting period of the project.
+Annually stoves will be excluded from the sale record taking into consideration aging (after 7 years age limit).